edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedGoDevelopers.md

 In order to compile and build some elements of EdgeX, Gnu C compiler, utilities (like make), and associated librarires need to be installed.
 Some [IDEs](#IDE) may already come with these tools.
 Some OS environments may already come with these tools.
 Others environments may require you install them.
 For Ubuntu environments, you can install a convenience package called [Build Essentials](https://packages.ubuntu.com/bionic/build-essential).

 !!!
 Note
-    If you are installing Build Essentials, note that there is a build-essential pacakge for each Ubuntu release.
+    If you are installing Build Essentials, note that there is a build-essential package for each Ubuntu release.
 Search for 'build-essential' associated to your Ubuntu version via [Ubuntu Packages Search](https://packages.ubuntu.com/).

 ### IDE (Optional)